 Your German Guy Will Want to Go on Vacation Together

 Most Germans love to travel, and they have a lot of holidays compared to North Americans.
 If he likes you, he will want to include you in those travel plans.
-He may even do all the research and pre-trip planning as well like my husband did when we were dating.
+He may even do all the research and pre-trip planning as well as my partner did when we were dating.

 You can impress him by showing that you’ve also done your research with these travel tips.
 Related: 4 Reasons to Turn a Holiday Romance into the Real Thing and 5 Tips for Keeping a Holiday Romance Going Strong.